Skip to main content

 • Paid Company Account

-1. If your company has its own paid account and you are marked as an employee, users with 'Company Admin' permissions at your company will be able to access the Payments tool and add a bank account
+• If your company has its own paid account and you are marked as an employee, users with 'Company Admin' permissions at your company will receive an email inviting them finish setting up the Payments tool and link a bank account

 • Free Company Account

-1. If your company has its own free account and you are listed on their Team page, users with 'System Administrator' permissions at your company can access the Payments tool and add a bank account
+• If your company has its own free account and you are listed on their Team page, users with 'System Administrator' permissions at your company will receive an email inviting them finish setting up the Payments tool and link a bank account

 See Also